Public Holidays in Israel 2026 – Jewish, National & Observance Days

 Notes & Observations

-- Jewish holidays begin at sundown the previous evening and end at nightfall the next day.
+- Jewish holidays begin at sundown the previous evening and end after nightfall.

 - The Hebrew calendar is lunisolar, so Gregorian dates shift annually.

-- The weekly Shabbat (Friday sunset–Saturday sunset) also brings widespread closures.
+- The weekly Shabbat (Friday sunset to Saturday sunset) also results in widespread closures.

-- Modern state holidays supplement the religious calendar.
+- Modern state holidays complement the religious calendar.

 Frequently Asked Questions (FAQs)

-Israel has many religious and national observances; a subset of these are full public holidays with closures.
+Israel has many religious and national observances each year, but only a subset are full public holidays with nationwide closures.

 Are all Jewish holidays public holidays?

-Yom HaZikaron is Memorial Day for fallen soldiers and victims of terrorism; Yom HaAtzmaut is Independence Day.
-They are observed on consecutive days.
+Yom HaZikaron is Israel’s Memorial Day for fallen soldiers and victims of terrorism, followed immediately by Yom HaAtzmaut, Israel’s Independence Day.

 Conclusion

-Public holidays in Israel reflect the intertwining of religion, national heritage, and state identity.
-From Passover and Shavuot to modern state observances and memorial days, these holidays shape the national rhythm throughout the year.
+Public holidays in Israel reflect a close intertwining of religion, national history, and modern state identity.
+From ancient biblical festivals to contemporary national commemorations, these dates shape the social and civic rhythm of the country.

 Also Explore: Public Holidays in Ireland